Gregory V. Larnell, PhD

 Larnell, G.V.
 (2013).
 On ‘New Waves’ in mathematics education: Identity, power, and the mathematics learning experiences of all children.
 New Waves – Educational Research and Development, 16(1).
 146-156.

-Appointed Member, Research Committee of the National Council of Teachers of Mathematics
+Invited Member, National Council of Teachers of Mathematics Research Committee

 2017, Early Career Publication Award, Special Interest Group on Research in Mathematics Education of the American Educational Research Association